Last Updated on February 18, 2021 by Admin

 Some schools are very academic based, others are more creative.
 On my visits as a prospective parent I have no idea if I was told more information by the head because I said I was a teacher, but if it’s something you feel strongly about, make a point in asking.
 Personally I want a school that addresses the whole curriculum rather than just hammering Maths and English.
 Several of the schools I visit for work now have children missing chunks of creative lessons such as PE and music for extra Maths and English intervention groups – guess why – to improve the SATs results for Ofsted.

-To summarise, unfortunately there really is no magic formula.
-In 2018, you would be very stretched to find a school where staff are not working their socks off every single day, but that does not always equal good teaching and can lead to burnout and stress – of which I speak from personal experience.
+To summarise, unfortunately there really is no magic formula in what to look for in a primary school.
+Nowadays, you would be very stretched to find a school where staff are not working their socks off every single day, but that does not always equal good teaching and can lead to burnout and stress – of which I speak from personal experience.
 Look beyond the data and the Ofsted reports and just think – will my child be happy here?
 With any luck, they will be.

 I’m taking part in the Mummy Monday linky with Becca from Becca Blogs It Out